Automated data collection and processing of personal data

 Cookies from social media providers may be saved on your browser when you use our site and share it’s contents one their respective services.
 This is beyond our control.
 You can familiarize yourself with each provider’s policies on their platforms.

 Facebook Pixel: Enables ad targeting on Facebook and it’s affiliate sites in accordance to how the user has interacted with the site.

 Google Ads: Enables ad targeting on Google and it’s affiliate sites in accordance to how the user has interacted with the site.

 MailChimp: Enables remarketing campaigns by e-mail in accordance to how the user has interacted with the site.

 Can I remove the cookies?

-You can purge browser cookies at any time you desire and/or block them site-by-site or entirely.
+You can delete browser cookies at any time you desire and/or block them site-by-site or entirely.
 Please refer to the user guides of your browser of choice.